 - Three LMUS courses in one focus area: popular and global music; music technology and new media; or music history, theory, and criticism (at least two of these courses must be at the 3000 level)

 - Three elective courses in any of the music focus areas

-- ULEC 2320: Aesthetics, or another designated aesthetics course
+- ULEC 2320: Aesthetics or another designated aesthetics course

-- Three additional Integrative Arts courses identified by the subject code LINA (LAIC before Fall 2010)
+- Three additional Integrative Arts courses, identified by the subject code LINA (LAIC, before fall 2010)

 - Senior Capstone project, either the Senior Seminar or an Individual or Collaborative Independent Project

-Arts in Context
+Arts in Context Concentration

-Minoring in Music
+Minoring in Contemporary Music

 Students must earn a grade of C or higher in all courses required for the area of study.

 Students should refer to the current applicable Lang catalog for the Bachelor of Arts degree completion requirements and confirm their progress in satisfying those requirements with their academic advisor each semester.